jmaneyrol69/js-quantities/README.md

 qty.format('cm'); // converted to 'cm', default formatter => '123.45 cm'
 ```

-`Qty#format` could delegates formatting to a custom formatter if required.
-A formatter is a callback function accepting scalar and units as parameters and returning a formatted string representing the quantity.
+`Qty#format` delegates formatting to a custom formatter if required.
+A formatter is a callback function accepting scalar and units as parameters, and returning a formatted string representing the quantity.

 ```javascript
 var configurableRoundingFormatter = function(maxDecimals) {